Alfresco/docs-alfresco/transform-service/latest/config/add-tengine-trouter.md

 title: Adding T-Engines to T-Router
 ---

-The Transform Router (T-Router) uses Transform Engines (T-Engine) names to register new engines via properties.
+The Transform Router (T-Router) uses Transform Engine (T-Engine) names to register new engines via properties.
 The names must be unique and consistent for each engine, for both of its properties (url and queue).
 Examples of such name are:
 `IMAGEMAGICK`, `LIBREOFFICE`, `PDF_RENDERER`, `TIKA`, `TRANSFORMER1`, `CUSTOM_ENGINE`, `CUSTOM_RED_ENGINE`, etc.